nikscie/socket-chatbot/README.md

-Allows users on my family's home server to primitively chat with eachother.
+Allows users on my family's home network to primitively chat with each other.